shireesh20/CMPE-283-VirtualTechnologies_Assignment-1/README.md

 Step-1.
 Clone this repository
 Step-2.
 Setup the VM and run the code using the steps mentioned in the answer to Question 2 in the Questions section below.

+Pushed the code to the forked linux repository: https://github.com/shireesh20/linux

 ## Questions:-